 - Adobe Gulch Grasslands: Remove two acres of non-native cypress trees, coyote brush and poison oak, replace with oaks and native grasses, install an irrigation pipeline and a water holding tank to support the planted trees until they are established, enlarge an existing wetland, create a new small wetland, convert an existing road to riparian habitat.

-The San Francisco Public Utilities Commission (SFPUC) is currently implementing projects as part of the Bioregional Habitat Restoration (BHR), formally known as the Habitat Reserve Program.
+The SFPUC is currently implementing projects as part of the BHR, formally known as the Habitat Reserve Program.
 The BHR includes the development of compensation sites to preserve, enhance, restore or create approximately 1,800 acres of tidal marsh, vernal pools, sycamore and oak riparian woodland, oak woodland and savannah, and serpentine and annual grasslands.
 It also includes the design, environmental permitting, construction, construction management, maintenance and performance monitoring during a three-year plant establishment period and up to 10 years of performance monitoring.
 The BHR includes habitat restoration and enhancements on 19 separate sites on property owned by the SFPUC in our Alameda and Peninsula watersheds.